The Skeleton Key: Plot

 Caroline discovers that Violet is unable to pass a line of brick dust laid across one of the house's doorways, confirming her suspicions.
 She incapacitates Violet and attempts to escape the house with Ben, but the front gate is chained shut.
-Caroline hides Ben on the property and enters Luke's office for help.
+Caroline hides Ben on the property and travels to Luke's office for help.
 Luke, revealed to be Violet's accomplice, brings Caroline back to the house.
-Caroline escapes, gets into a fight with Violet, and violently pushes her down the stairs, breaking her legs in the process.
-With strategic use of brick dust, Caroline flees to the attic, calls 9-1-1 and Jill for help, and casts what she believes is a protective spell.
-Violet, having caught up with her, reveals she actually trapped herself inside a protective circle.
-Violet pushes a full-length mirror at Caroline, which reflects the original owner's daughter, then Violet, and lastly Mama Cecile.
-A recording of the Conjure of Sacrifice plays, and the two switch bodies.
+Caroline escapes, gets into a fight with Violet, and violently pushes her down the stairs, breaking her legs.
+With strategic use of brick dust, Caroline flees to the attic, calls 9-1-1, and Jill for help and casts what she believes is a protective spell.
+Violet, having caught up with her, reveals Caroline has inadvertently trapped herself inside a protective circle.
+Luke plays the Conjure of Sacrifice, as Violet pushes a full-length mirror at Caroline, which reflects the original owner's daughter, then Violet, and lastly Mama Cecile.
+When the mirror collides with Caroline, her soul switches bodies with Violet's.

-Violet (revealed to be Mama Cecile, who had been occupying Violet's body through the Conjure) wakes up in Caroline's body, and force-feeds Caroline (now in Violet's body) a potion that induces a stroke-like paralytic state like Ben's.
-Luke (actually Papa Justify) arrives upstairs, revealing that Mama Cecile and Papa Justify have been conducting the Conjure of Sacrifice on new people since their supposed deaths; they had swapped places with the two children just before the lynching.
-Because hoodoo is supposedly only effective on those who believe in it, Cecile and Justify had to wait for Caroline to come to believe in hoodoo through her own investigation.
+Violet—revealed to be in fact Mama Cecile, who had been occupying Violet's body through the Conjure—wakes up in Caroline's body, and force-feeds Caroline (now in Violet's body) a potion that induces a stroke-like paralytic state like Ben's.
+Luke—actually Papa Justify who possessed Luke after living as Ben like Cecile did with Violet—arrives upstairs, revealing that Mama Cecile and Papa Justify have been conducting the Conjure of Sacrifice on new people since their supposed deaths; they had swapped bodies with the two Thorpe children just before the lynching.
+Because hoodoo is only effective on those who believe in it, Cecile and Justify had to wait for Caroline to come to believe through her own investigation.

-Emergency services arrive the next morning and take Caroline and Ben away, trapped in the paralyzed dying bodies; when Jill arrives, "Luke" tells her that the Devereauxes left the house to Caroline, ensuring that Cecile and Justify will continue to occupy the house.
+Emergency services arrive the next morning and take Caroline and Luke away, trapped in their paralyzed dying bodies; when Jill arrives, "Luke" tells her that the Devereauxes left their estate to Caroline, ensuring that Cecile and Justify will continue to occupy the house.